REFCL Functional Performance Review

 Victorian REFCL program status

-Major Electricity Companies (MECs) are installing Rapid Earth Fault Current Limiters (REFCLs) at mandated zone substations across Victoria.
-The REFCL rollout will run until May 2023.
-This page will be updated periodically until the end of this program.
+Major Electricity Companies (MECs) have installed Rapid Earth Fault Current Limiters (REFCLs) at mandated zone substations across Victoria.
+The mandated REFCL rollout was completed in October 2023.

 About the program

 The 2009 Victorian Bushfires Royal Commission (VBRC) found that some of the most devastating fires on Black Saturday were ignited by faulted powerlines.

 In response to the recommendations of the VBRC the Victorian Government established the Powerline Bushfire Safety Taskforce (PBST).
 The 2011 PBST Final Report identified Rapid Earth Fault Current Limiter (REFCL) technology as a potentially cost-effective way of reducing the risk of 22 kilovolt powerlines from starting bushfires (representing approx. 80-90% of risk), along with other initiatives to address the risk from powerlines more generally.